Overview

 If your dry skin becomes itchy, you can use a lotion containing hydrocortisone.

+If your skin cracks open, your doctor may prescribe wet dressings to prevent infection.
 A treatment plan for dry skin is based on the diagnosis of the underlying disease.